Genusbiz/docs/developers/defining-the-application-model/object-class/modify-an-object--or-identifier-domain/explore.md

 **Table View**

-<span style="FONT-WEIGHT: normal">A Table View is a view defined in Table.
+A Table View is a view defined in Table.
 The table view can be re-used for the object class, for example as a default view. ****

 1. To add Table View, in the **View** section, click **Modify** and click ![IDACC168F80DC1495F.IDB0443BB7368C408D.png](media/IDACC168F80DC1495F.IDB0443BB7368C408D.png) on **Add** button.